MShiqoFilla/Shiqo-Portfolio/README.md

 Greetings!
 Here I want to share some of my personal works related to data engineering.
 I have some skills in operating technologies like Python programming language, Relational databases (Postgresql, SQL Server etc), and workflow orchestrator like Apache Airflow.
 I hope this page is able to showcase my ability in this topic and records my essential self development throughout the learning processes.

-Tools: Python, SQL (PostgreSQL, SQL Server, etc), Apache Airflow, Snowflake Cloud
+Tools: Python, SQL (PostgreSQL, SQL Server, etc), Apache Airflow, PySpark, Snowflake Cloud

 ### IMO Result Insights with Apache Spark